This Week July4 2011

 Some People May Be Bad to the Bone A man's facial bone structure can predict unethical behavior, according to new research.
 New research holds that male facial structure can predict whether or not certain men will engage in unethical behavior.
 Genetics and hormonal development likely play a primary role in establishing the link between behavior and facial structure in men.
 This trait also appears to predict success in business and leadership roles.
 Men who have wider faces relative to their facial height are more likely to engage in unethical behavior, according to a new study in the latest issue of the Proceedings of the Royal Society B.

 It’s been a year since Google News launched its big redesign, the first major update of the Google News interface since it launched in 2002.
+The revamp put a new emphasis on customized news content, focusing in particular on the social elements of news: personalization and, then, sharing.
+The design you’ll see on the site today isn’t too far off from what was introduced last year.
+It still strikes a balance between personalization and serendipity, with a design that is dominated by a Top Stories stream, and filled out by customized stories, locally relevant articles, Spotlight-ed items, most-shared pieces, and other content.
 A year after its big redesign, how Google News is thinking about the best ways to present news stories » Nieman Journalism Lab » Pushing to the Future of Journalism

-iPad Generates 1% Of Global Internet Traffic -- InformationWeek In the 15 months since its release, the iPad has gone from zero presence to creating 1% of all Internet traffic around the planet.
+iPad Generates 1% Of Global Internet Traffic -- InformationWeek Smartphones, tablets, and other mobile devices now account for 5% of all worldwide browsing sessions, according to the latest numbers from NetMarketShare.
+In the 15 months since its release, the iPad has gone from zero presence to creating 1% of all Internet traffic around the planet.
 In the United States, the iPad accounts for 2.1% of Internet traffic.
 While these numbers aren't huge, they are still significant.
 The trend clearly points out how mobile Internet use is taking hold not just in the United States, but everywhere.
 NetMarketShare reports that 5% of browsing sessions around the world now come from mobile devices such as tablets and smartphones.
-In the United States, that number jumps to 8.2%.